infinitum-tech/clarify-ui/README.md

 Clarify UI has three components for interactions: a menu, a modal box, and a confirmation dialog.
 Each of the components is controlled by a javascript function.

+Clarify UI also has support for dark and light themes by including the appropriate CSS file.

 ## Menu ##

 The menu component can be used by the clarifyMenu function.